Apartments for rent in West Virginia

 Potomac Highlands: West Virginia's Potomac Highlands is one of the most scenic stretches of the Appalachian Mountain Range, and the region's dramatic mountaintop views, wide valleys and steep mountainsides make the Potomac Highlands home to many world-famous ski resorts, including SnowShoe Mountain and Timberline Resort.
 Part of the Monongahela National Forest, both areas are abuzz during the winter season and tend to slow during the summer months.
 However, year-round residents can enjoy the breathtaking scenery of the area along with the economic stability and trove of amenities associated with seasonal tourism.
 Many of the more tourist-based areas offer month to month apartments to accommodate seasonal tourism.
 Although you can't be completely certain that an inbred hillbilly mob will not swoop down while you wander around boutique shopping plazas and sip your soy latte, hillbilly kidnappings have steadily been on the decline in these resort areas.
 We're just kidding -- we haven't heard of any at all.

-Apartment List has released results for West Virginia from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released West Virginia’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in West Virginia include the following: